ryanlayerlab/TEPEAK/README.md

 ### Data structure requirements

-For SRA and BAM list options, TEPEAK requires a txt/csv file input where each line is a unique sample identifier.
+For SRA and BAM list options, TEPEAK requires a txt file input where each line is a unique sample identifier.
 This unique sample needs to be attached to a BAM and BAI in the working directory if using the BAM list option.
 TEPEAK also requires an indexed reference fasta file and an optional GTF file in the same directory.
 ```
 DATA_DIR/
   SPECIES_DIR/